abogaart/hass-sidecar/README.md

 ### Timeouts, intervals and runAt

 To be able to create tasks in intervals or timeouts or simply execute a function at a certain time.
 You must use the methods of the Automation class dedicated to this.
-Do not use the NodeJS commands (setInterval, setTimeout, clearInterva, clearTimeout) because if your class has to be reloaded (due to a modification or because it has been removed), those callbacks will not be able to be removed, which will cause them to be executed anyway or the application fail.
+Do not use the NodeJS commands (setInterval, setTimeout, clearInterval, clearTimeout) because if your class has to be reloaded (due to a modification or because it has been removed), those callbacks will not be able to be removed, which will cause them to be executed anyway or the application fail.

 Let's see an example of this: